kreteshq/kretes/README.md

 Huncwot is being built with *battery included* approach in mind, i.e. it comes with a (eventually large) library of useful modules which are developped in a coherent way.
 This stands in direct opposition to Koa approach.
 Huncwot tries to formalize conventions and eliminate valueless choices by providing solid defaults for building web applications that increase the programmers productivity.

+## Usage

+### Parameters

+There are two kinds of parameters possible in a web application: the ones that are sent as part of the URL after `?`, called *query string* parameters; and the ones that are sent as part of the request `body`, referred to as POST data (usually comes from an HTML form or as JSON).
+Huncwot does not make any distinction between query string parameters and POST parameters, both are available in the request `params` object.

 ## Modules

 Huncwot comes with a set of modules that enable common functionalities